hilmanski/onebitedev-hugo-old/content/posts/how-to-choose-the-best-developer-tools-for-your-needs.md

 ## At the early stage of development, what's important is building things.

-When you're just starting out as a developer, it's important to focus on building things and not on which tools are the best.
+When you’re starting out as a developer, it’s important to focus on building things and not on which tools are the best.
 There are a lot of different developer tools out there, and it can be overwhelming trying to choose the right ones.
-The most important thing is to pick the tools that will help you get your job done efficiently and effectively.
+The most important thing is to pick the tools that will help you get your job done.
 Remember that you can always change your toolset as your needs evolve

 ## Ask other people